 (Toong Fong was one the bus that I took on a daily basis when I was still very young.
 I was not that old to take this model – lane: Chan Sow Lin Road but the Toong Fong logo on the side of the bus remained until it was absorbed into Intrakota.
 Image source: here)

 Remember those days when some of us “used” to take the BUS?
-Some of you who use the bus for daily commute to work may be wondering what the hell BJ is taking about but I have admit – it has been quite a while since I last took a bus (these days the routes gotten so confusing).
+Some of you who use the bus for daily commute to work may be wondering what the hell BJ is talking about but I have to admit – it has been quite a while since I last took a bus (these days the routes have gotten so confusing).

 K.L., Klang & Port Klang (KKPK)